Web5design/Seer-EC2/README.markdown

 Seer-EC2 helps manage Seersystem on Amazon's Elastic Cloud Computing (EC2) environment.
 ----------------------------------------------------------------------------

+TODO
+- have simplecv and simpleseer as submodules
+- install python requirement from the pip.requirements
+- move start/stop stuff to supervizor
+- add google chrome to deps
+- add kiosk mode where chrome starts as window manager

 [Setup Amazon Web Server Instance]

 Before you can use these scripts, you should initialize an EC2 environment by